 Introduction to SLC 500 Data Tables

 SLC 500 Data Tables store values.
 You can think of data tables as “Data Registers” or “Variables”.
 In a default project, 9 standard data tables are created automatically.
 Each of these data tables can generally store up to 255 elements.
 We will discuss the purpose of each of the following data tables, and examples of instructions that typically utilize these files.
-Although some data files can be used interchangeably, I will discuss the most common use of these files.
+Although some data files are interchangeable, I will discuss the most common use of these files.

-For the following examples, our I/O Configuration is set up as follows:
+For the following examples, I have set up the I/O Configuration is as follows:

 O0 — Output Data File

 The output data file stores the outputs that we want to write to the output modules (aside from forces).
-Toward the end of the processor scan, the output data table is sent to the output modules to energize or de-energize outputs.
+Toward the end of the processor scan, the processor sends theoutput data table to the output modules to energize or de-energize outputs.
 The processor will also write values to the analog output modules.

 An example of an instruction that uses the output data table is the OTE (Output To Energize Instruction).